-My Car Key Won’t Turn in Ignition or My Ignition Sticks
+My Car Key Won’t Turn in the Ignition – What Can I do?

 Nearly everything in this article applies to car door lock cylinders as well.
 So if you are having these issues with your door locks, read on.

 A Safety Feature of the Car is Preventing the Key from Turning